DECT: Application

 Of these, the domestic application (cordless home telephones) has been extremely successful.
-The enterprise PABX market had some success, and all the major PABX vendors have offered DECT access options.
+The enterprise PABX market, albeit much smaller than the cordless home market, has been very successful as well, and all the major PABX vendors have advanced DECT access options available.
 The public access application did not succeed, since public cellular networks rapidly out-competed DECT by coupling their ubiquitous coverage with large increases in capacity and continuously falling costs.
 There has been only one major installation of DECT for public access: in early 1998 Telecom Italia launched a wide-area DECT network known as "Fido" after much regulatory delay, covering major cities in Italy.
 The service was promoted for only a few months and, having peaked at 142,000 subscribers, was shut down in 2001.

 DECT has been used for wireless local loop as a substitute for copper pairs in the "last mile" in countries such as India and South Africa.
 By using directional antennas and sacrificing some traffic capacity, cell coverage could extend to over 10 km.
 One example is the corDECT standard.

 The first data application for DECT was Net3 wireless LAN system by Olivetti, launched in 1993 and discontinued in 1995.
 A precursor to Wi-Fi, Net3 was a micro-cellular data-only network with fast roaming between base stations and 520 kbit/s transmission rates.

 Data applications such as electronic cash terminals, traffic lights, and remote door openers also exist, but have been eclipsed by Wi-Fi, 3G and 4G which compete with DECT for both voice and data.